When a couple of weeks ago our life was at the edge of turning upside down, it dawned on me that many things would change in a drastic way.

 - Cultivate new hobbies.
 Have you always had a talent for painting?
 Why not get a canvas and color right now and be a painter, at least for today?
 What’s the harm, we can only gain a little fun by exploring things we have always put off.
 Have you always wanted to learn another language, but never had the time?
 Now may be just the time to pursue that intention.
 Acquire new skills or refine existing ones.
 Whatever brings you joy and some distraction will add more value to your life.
 If not now, then when?

 - Read books.
-Nearly all of the world’s knowledge is accumulated in books.
+Eventually I’d like to share my last idea on how to create more serenity in your life: Nearly all of the world’s knowledge is accumulated in books.
 There are books on every topic, for every taste and age, in many different languages.
 Find your space in the literary world and dive into wisdom, fiction, poetry, knowledge and education.
 Stories are a window to another world.
 They are the medium we can use to escape reality for a bit or broaden our horizon on so many levels.
 Here comes a list of books that I have enjoyed reading:

 - Katja Pantzar: Sisu – In search of courage, strength and happiness the Finnish way